 - Improve customer loyalty: Tracking online sentiment can reveal who your most loyal customers are and what types of engagements positively resonate with them the most.
 This information will even allow you to create loyalty programs that offer discounts or promotions targeted for a specific emotional impact and tailored to your unique client base.
 This interaction will in turn snowball into more positive online sentiment.

-- Predict the likelihood of continued engagement: If your customers are happy with your brand, they will be more likely to continue purchasing from you and sharing their experiences online.
+- Predict the likelihood of continued engagement: If a customer is happy with your brand, they will not only be more likely to continue purchasing from you but also share their positive experiences online.
 If they’re not, you will be able to engage with them in an effort to change their minds.
 This allows you to manage the process and guide your sentiment growth.

 A study by Cornell University recently found that sentiment indicators can be used to forecast future recessions because it provides a direct measure of the polarity of the information consumers and producers are exposed to.

 How to measure online sentiment

-The more you know about your customers, the easier it will be to create engaging experiences, market efficiently, and create a product they'll want to talk about.
+The more you know about your customers, the easier it will be to create engaging experiences, market efficiently, and create a product they'll want to talk about online.
 Their emotional state when interacting with your brand is key here.
 Measuring and tracking online sentiment will help you better understand your customers and their buying behavior.

 Here’s how to measure online sentiment:

-- Monitor social media: Posting on social media is so quick and easy, that people often post in the heat of emotion without thinking too much about it.
-This is why it’s important to monitor the sentiment behind social media posts to respond quickly to what your customers are saying.
-Since social media is such a collaborative platform, there are plenty of sentiment metrics to track, including comment tone or emotion, frequency of comments, number of likes, and number of shares and mentions.
+- Monitor social media: Posting on social media is so quick and easy that people often emotionally post in the heat of the moment without thinking too much about it.
+This is why it’s important to monitor the sentiment behind social media posts to respond quickly and professionally to what your customers are saying.
+Since social media is such a collaborative platform, there are plenty of sentiment metrics to track, including the comment tone or emotion, frequency of comments, number of likes and number of shares, mentions and overall engagement.